 Elizabethton is a somewhat small city located in the state of Tennessee.
 With a population of 13,772 people and nine constituent neighborhoods, Elizabethton is the 41st largest community in Tennessee.

 The people who call Elizabethton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elizabethton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elizabethton include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Elizabethton include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Elizabethton is English.
 Other important languages spoken here include Spanish and Tagalog.